nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

 By chaining these operation passes together, we keep the entire GPT-2 pipeline on the GPU until the final logits.
 This is how programmable shaders let us treat the graphics pipeline as a general-purpose parallel engine.

 ## Conclusion
 This was a fun project!
-I chose to do this as a final projects for my Graphics: Honors class at UT Austin (hence why I decided to use the graphics pipeline in the first place).
+I chose to do this as a final projects for my Graphics Honors class at UT Austin (hence why I decided to use the graphics pipeline in the first place).

-While WebGL allows us to run machine learning models on the GPU, it has several key limitations:

-- **No shared/local memory**: Fragment shaders can only read/write global textures.
-There’s no access to on-chip scratchpad for blocking or data reuse, so you’re limited to element-wise passes.
-- **Texture size limits**: WebGL enforces a maximum 2D texture dimension (e.g. 16 K×16 K).
-Anything larger must be manually split into tiles, adding bookkeeping and extra draw calls.
-- **No synchronization or atomics**: You can’t barrier or coordinate between fragments in a pass, making reductions, scatter/gather, and other data-dependent patterns difficult or impossible.
-- **Draw-call and precision overhead**: Every neural-net operation requires binding an FBO, swapping textures, and issuing a draw call (dozens per layer) which incurs CPU overhead.
-Plus, you’re bound to 16- or 32-bit floats (via `EXT_color_buffer_float`), with no double precision or integer textures.

 Compute APIs like CUDA or OpenCL have better APIs and require substantially less host boilerplate code to achieve the same thing.
-Now go forth and never look back.
-Appreciate CUDA for all it does for you.
+It was neat learning how people did scientific computation on GPUs before compute APIs existed!